infor-design/enterprise-wc/doc/LINTING.md

 ## Typescript Type Checking

-We are using [the typescript tsc](https://www.typescriptlang.org/docs/handbook/compiler-options.html) command for checking simple rule around typescript to support typescript users.
-Note that when fixing the errors we DO NOT use typescript. instead use comments or Javascript.
-All settings can be set within the `tsconfig.json` file in the root.
+We are using [the typescript tsc](https://www.typescriptlang.org/docs/handbook/compiler-options.html) command for checking simple rules around typescript and typings to support typescript users.
+Note that in this project we chose to not use typescript but we make the code type safe using comments and/or proper Javascript.
+All settings regarding typing can be set within the `tsconfig.json` file in the root of this project.

-If using Atom the package [atom-typescript](https://atom.io/packages/atom-typescript) should be installed.
-Within atom-typescript the options check "Enable Atom-Typescript for JavaScript Files" to see errors in Atom.
+If using the Atom editor the package [atom-typescript](https://atom.io/packages/atom-typescript) should be installed to see errors in the editor.
+Within the atom-typescript plugin make sure to check the "Enable Atom-Typescript for JavaScript Files" to see errors in Atom.

-In addition i had to disabled a coupe warnings it complains about on imports in atom only.
-Under "Ignore Diagnostics" add the following: 6138, 6133
+In addition we had to disabled a couple warnings it complains about regarading our import statements (in atom only).
+To set this in the atom-typescript plugin go to the setting  "Ignore Diagnostics" add the following: 6138, 6133.

+Occasionally due to a bug in Atom not showing errors when a JS file is open.
+Click `JavaScript` on the bottom footer and set it to `TypesScript` to toggle the visibility of type errors.